MMoshtaghi/Steering-control-for-self-driving-cars-using-Prioritized-Double-DQN-in-Python/README.md

 ## Prerequisites and setup
 ### Background needed
 * basic concepts of reinforcement learning.
 A helpful introduction to reinforcement learning can be [found here by Professor Emma Brunskill, Stanford University](https://www.youtube.com/playlist?list=PLoROMvodv4rOSOPzutgyCTapiGlY2Nd8u) you'll get DQN in lecture 6
 * I also highly recommend [this course by Professor Yann LeCun, winner of 2018 ACM A.M.
-Turing Award, and Alfredo Canziani, NYU](https://www.youtube.com/playlist?list=PLLHTzKZzVU9e6xUfG10TkTWApKSZCzuBI)
+Turing Award, and Alfredo Canziani, NYU](https://www.youtube.com/playlist?list=PLLHTzKZzVU9e6xUfG10TkTWApKSZCzuBI) on Deep Learning
 * you can find more on the Internet but remember "Stand on the Shoulders of Giants"
 ## My Envinronment Setup
 * Anaconda